XuexiongLuoMQ/BraGCL-framework/README.md

 ### 2.Model Training
 BraGCL first performs the controllable data augmentation strategy to perturb unimportant structures and attribute features according to node and edge importance scores, so that the input brain graph will be generated two different views of brain graphs.
 Secondly, BraGCL conducts the optimization of contrastive loss based on hard negative samples weight to enhance the ability of discriminative brain graph representations learning.
 ### 3.Model Evaluation
-After the unsupervised model pre-training above, we utilize brain graph representations obtained by the pre-trained model above to predict disease and identify salient brain regions and connections.
+After the unsupervised model pre-training above, we utilize brain graph representations obtained by the pre-trained model above to predict disorder and identify salient brain regions and connections.

 # Experiment
 ## Performance Contrast